We're Your Well Pump, Water Heater & Water Softener Professionals!

 * First Name * Last Name * Phone Need service for: Email

 No Water?
-Might Require a New Well Pump … Or Something Else
+Might Need a New Well Pump … Or Something Else

 Maybe yes … or no.

-A well pump isn’t always the reason behind no water in the house.
-Sometimes an underground electrical wire breaks – a very repairable issue.
-Testing power connections is always the initial step taken by Kelly James Service.
+A well pump isn’t always the source of no water in the house.
+Every now and then an underground electrical wire breaks – a very fixable issue.
+Checking power connections is always the first step undertaken by Kelly James Service.

-So will running water for hours in a row, such as filling a pool or watering grass.
-These pursuits can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.
+So will running water for hours at a time, such as filling a pool or watering grass.
+These activities can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.

-The proactive decision – whether you have low water pressure in a house, or none at all – is to call Kelly James Service.
-With more than three decades’ experience of finding water solutions, their professionals will get your water flowing again.
+The proactive decision – whether you have reduced water pressure in a house, or none at all – is to call Kelly James Service.
+With more than three decades’ experience of finding water solutions, their team will get your water flowing again.
 It will be once again at your fingertips – precisely as you expect it to be.
 We are your proud South Milwaukee well pump service professionals!

 Call Kelly James Service for Well Pump Service near South Milwaukee, WI